-Skip to Content
+Skip to content

 Healthy Granola Recipe for Weight Loss

-Granola is a snack food and breakfast food consisting of rolled oats, nuts, honey, other sweeteners such as brown sugar, and sometimes puffed rice, usually baked until it is crisp toasted golden brown.
+Granola is a healthy snack food and breakfast food consisting of rolled oats, nuts, honey, other sweeteners such as brown sugar, and sometimes puffed rice, usually baked until it is crisp toasted golden brown.
 During the baking process, the mixture is stirred to maintain a loose breakfast cereal consistency.

-The granola type was created in the United States by the Civilian Conservation Corps in the 1930s for hikers to take on their hikes.
+This granola type was created in the United States by the Civilian Conservation Corps in the 1930s for hikers to take on their hikes.
 The granola was made into a form to carry in an oatmeal packet.

 The ingredients are the same as in popular cereal and may include rolled oats, honey, nuts, brown sugar, seeds or other sweets, and other sweeteners.
 In some places, ingredients vary.
 In the US, granola typically is baked, but in other countries, it may be made into the shape of a ball, placed in an oatmeal bowl, or made into a porridge.